Transmission of packets on a hierarchical network: Statistics and explosive percolation: Introduction

 The explosive percolation transition is seen in our hierarchical models in an unusual context.
-The percolation transitions in our $2D$ model, and its two variants, have also been explored and are found to be the usual continuous transition.
-However, the percolation transition in the $V-$ lattice, the critical case of the $2D$ model is found to be discontinuous.
+The percolation transitions in our base $2D$ model, and its two variants, have also been explored and are found to be the usual continuous transition.
+However, the percolation transition in the $V-$ lattice, the critical case of the $2D$ model is found to be discontinuous one.
+In this paper we provide numerical evidence for the discontinuity of percolation transition observed in the $V-$ lattice.
 This explosive transition does not follow the scaling laws of the continuous percolation transition.
-It is interesting to note that the explosive percolation transition is seen in only one realization, viz. the $V-$ lattice or the critical realization of the original lattice.
-This realization is also the only case where power-law scaling is observed in the avalanche distributions.
+It is interesting to note that the explosive percolation transition is seen in only one realization, viz. the $V-$ lattice or the critical realization of the base lattice.
+This realization is also the only case where power-law scaling is observed in the avalanche distributions \cite{aval}.
 Thus the structure of the $V-$ lattice appears to contribute to the critical behavior of transport processes on the structure.
 The analysis of this case may lead to general insights into the behavior of the explosive percolation transition, which has not been explored for hierarchical networks.